muriello/DevOps-Project/Getting_Started_With_Jenkins_CI.CD/Pipeline_for_a_node.js_app_with_Jenkins.md

 EOF
 ```

-This script will SSH to the node server, pull changes from GitHub, install dependencies and restart serve.
+This script will SSH to the node server, pull changes from GitHub, install dependencies and restart service.
 Make our new script file executable:

 ```sh